cryptomator/cli/README.md

 unzip cryptomator-cli.zip
 ```

-Afterward, you can directly run Cryptomator-CLI by calling the binary, e.g. on Linux:
+Afterward, you can directly run Cryptomator-CLI by calling the binary from a terminal, e.g. on Linux:
 ```shell
 ./cryptomator-cli/cryptomator-cli unlock \
 --password:stdin \